stormpath/stormpath-sdk-java/docs/source/quickstart.rst

          stormpathFilter:
            order: preferred_value #must be an integer

+  Spring Security is ordered as ``0`` (which is its default) and the ``StormpathFilter`` is ordered as ``10`` by default.
-  By default, the ``StormpathFilter`` is ordered as ``Ordered.HIGHEST_PRECEDENCE``, but if you have multiple filters with that same order value, you might have to change the order of the other filters as well.
+  If you have multiple filters with that same order value, you might have to change the order of the other filters as well.

+#if( $springboot or $sczuul )

 * you're using the ``spring-boot-starter-parent`` as a ``parent`` and you are getting errors related to Spring Security.
-The Stormpath starter relies on Spring Security 4.1.x.
-The current release at the time of this writing of the ``spring-boot-starter-parent`` is 1.4.0 and it also relies on Spring Security 4.1.x.
+The Stormpath starter relies on Spring Security 4.2.x.
+The current release at the time of this writing of the ``spring-boot-starter-parent`` is 1.4.3 and it also relies on Spring Security 4.1.x.
 Prior versions of the ``spring-boot-starter-parent`` rely on Spring Security 3.2.x.
 Our first recommendation is to use the latest version of the ``spring-boot-starter-parent``.
 However, if you must use earlier versions, there is a simple solution to this, which is to override the Spring Security version in your ``pom.xml``